Fire Door Threshold Seal Requirements (UK) – When Drop-Down Seals Are Needed

-This page explains when threshold seals are usually expected, how they relate to fire door gap tolerances, and what inspectors typically look for during a Fire Risk Assessment.
+This page explains when threshold seals are usually needed, how drop-down smoke seals work, and what inspectors typically look for when assessing the bottom of a fire door during a Fire Risk Assessment.

 When are threshold seals typically required?

-There is rarely a single prescriptive rule that states every fire door must have a threshold seal.
+There is rarely a single rule that says every fire door must have a threshold seal.

 - the door serves sleeping accommodation

-Threshold seals are closely linked to fire door gap tolerances.
+Threshold seals are closely related to fire door gap tolerances, but they are not the same issue.

 Types of threshold seals